itaibenamram/player-generator/README.md

 ### Current To-Do's:

-1. Implement the RPG generator (more on that below)
-2. Implement the option to choose the amount of players generated via the command line.
+1. Implement the option to choose the amount of players generated via the command line.
 3. Define the requirements to create new sport models.
 4. Implement the option to save to different file types.
+4. Restructure the projects file system - put the different generator files in a separate folder.
 5. Continuously reworking the README.md :raised_hands:

 #### Implemented in past commits:

-1. ~~Arrange the code files - split the functions into relevant pages,~~
+1. Arrange the code files - split the functions into relevant pages,
    - I want to package the files a bit differently, still figuring that one out :bulb:
-2. ~~Finish the basketball player model - without realistic numbers.~~
+2. Finish the basketball player model - without realistic numbers.
-3. ~~Implement the .csv export function.~~
+3. Implement the .csv export function.
+4. Implement the RPG generator (more on that below)